 Level 2 learning evaluation looks at knowledge acquisition.

-You can also make modifications to Level 2 evaluation processes, by incorporating modern gamification tactics and processes.
+You can also modify Level 2 evaluation processes by incorporating modern gamification tactics and processes.

 By gamifying this part of the evaluation process using leaderboards and badges; you can reward learning and create a healthy sense of competition that will boost learner engagement and learning too.

-Interestingly, the way that you assess and recognise knowledge acquisition in Level 2 can ultimately enhance learning.
+Interestingly, how you assess and recognise knowledge acquisition in Level 2 can actually enhance learning.

-The following are examples of what can be used to measure the learner’s knowledge:
+The following can be used to measure the learner’s knowledge:

 - Self-assessment